On the instability of travelling wave solutions for the transport-Stokes equation: Introduction

-This result has attracted a lot of attention in the past years.
-We refer in particular to the papers~\cite{MNG, EMG} where the authors use physical experiments to show that a spherical viscous droplet falling inside a lighter viscous fluid slowly evolves to a torus before breaking up in smaller droplets which reproduce the same scenario.
-Such phenomenon is also observed through the numerical resolution of the system of ODEs describing sedimenting particles at a microscopic level.
+It has been shown by Hadamard~\cite{Hadamard} and Rybczynski~\cite{Rybczynski} in 1911 that spherical patch solutions are travelling wave solutions for the Transport-Stokes system.
+Such a result has been investigated in the papers~\cite{MNG, EMG} where authors observe through physical experiments that a spherical viscous droplet falling inside a lighter viscous fluid slowly evolves to a torus before breaking up in smaller droplets which reproduce the same scenario.
+This phenomenon is also observed by solving numerically the system of ODEs describing sedimenting particles at a microscopic level.
+We emphasize that such a microscopic model has been shown to converge to the Transport-Stokes system as a mean field on any finite time intervals, see \cite{Hofer18,Mecherbet2019}.
+These results suggest that a slight perturbation of the spherical patch leads to a fundamental different behaviour when time evolves.